ThatOneMattGuy/TransactionMatchingReport/README.md

   - (NEW) Detection of **invoice numbers** (or near matches) in transaction **Descriptions**
   - (NEW) Matching across **'FOAPAL' accounting codes** (Fund, Org, Acct, Prog, Actv, Locn, Index)
   - (NEW) **Transaction date proximity** to invoice date (also configurable)
+- **Weightable scoring model** allowing signals to contribute more or less to overall match confidence (e.g., a matching Amount can be set as more 'important' than a matching Date, etc.)
 - Configurable **confidence threshold** to control match strength
 - Advanced grouping and sorting to visually present results in a **human-readable format**
 - Inline explanations showing **why** a transaction was flagged as a potential match